 I watched Jerry from a back booth.
 He was playing pool – badly.
 He was a loud motherfucker.
 I wondered how long it would be before he missed the spoons.
 He might make do with the forks.
 He might change his eating habits.
 Maybe I should have taken all the cutlery.
 Now there’s a word you don’t often hear – cutlery.

 After beer #4, I decided to head for home.
 I was feeling pretty good and it wasn’t just the beer.
 I decided I’d go back in a month or so and see if he’d replaced the spoons.
 Then I’d take something else – like his soap, or all his socks.
 Again, subtle.
 The notion lifted my spirits right up another notch.
 They should put this idea into one of those self-help books (with a cautionary footnote – don’t get caught.)
 I might do this three or four more times before I moved on to Suzy Butler, who invited everybody but me to her birthday party in 7th grade.
 She lived alone (divorced) and went to yoga every Wednesday evening from 7-9.
 Suzy always smelled like an Avon lady gone wild so I had some idea where I was going to start.

-Mercedes Lawry has published short fiction in several journals including, Gravel, Cleaver Magazine, Garbanzo Literary Journal, and Blotterature and was a semi-finalist in The Best Small Fictions 2016.
-She’s published poetry in journals such as Poetry, Nimrod, and Prairie Schooner and has been nominated for a Pushcart Prize three times.
+Mercedes Lawry has published short fiction in several journals, including Gravel, Cleaver Magazine, Garbanzo Literary Journal, and Blotterature.
+She was a semi-finalist in The Best Small Fictions 2016.
+Her poetry has been published in Nimrod, Prairie Schooner, and Poetry, and has been nominated for a Pushcart Prize three times.
 Additionally, she’s published stories and poems for children.
 She lives in Seattle.

 Lead image: “teaspoons” (via Flickr user Petras Gagilas)